Pembrokeshire is unique in having such a special coastline that both a National Park and a National Trail have been created here.

 Natural Resources Wales (NRW) provides 100% funding for the National Trail Officer and funds agreed improvement works.
 Routine maintenance is funded up to 75% by NRW, 25% by the National Park Authority.

-Maintaining the Coast Path is an all-year-round job.
-In the summer work we cut the grass and other vegetation, some areas may need to be cut three or even four times a year (Bracken can grown up to five feet high and block the Path).
+Maintaining the Coast Path is a year-round job.
+In the summer we cut the grass and other vegetation; some areas may need to be cut three or four times a year (bracken can grow up to five feet high and block the Path).

 We also do some essential repairs in the summer.
 We carry out routine repairs and renewals of stiles, gates and other path structures in the winter.
 Every year parts of the Path become unsafe due to cliff falls and have to be moved inland.
 By employing our own staff who know the Path well and by a process of risk assessment, we try to anticipate erosion problems and sometimes move the line of the path, with the agreement of the landowner, before a problem is obvious.